raghabendra-dash/Ecommerce_App/README.md

-## E-commerce App
+## NetKart
-Welcome to our E-commerce App!
+Welcome to the E-commerce App!
 This React and Redux-based application offers a streamlined shopping experience.
 Below, you'll find details on setting up and running the app, along with its core features.

 > Go live: [Click Here](https://ecommerce-app-react-7xvq.onrender.com/)